emilyst/hid-nx-dkms/README.md

 This driver supports these Nintendo Switch Online controllers:

-* [SNES controller] for Nintendo Switch Online
+* [SNES controller for Nintendo Switch Online]: https://www.nintendo.com/store/products/super-nintendo-entertainment-system-controller/
-* [NES Joy-Con controllers] for Nintendo Switch Online
+* [NES Joy-Con controllers for Nintendo Switch Online]: https://www.nintendo.com/store/products/nintendo-entertainment-system-controllers/
-* [Sega Genesis control pad] for Nintendo Switch Online
+* [Sega Genesis control pad for Nintendo Switch Online]: https://www.nintendo.com/store/products/sega-genesis-control-pad/
-* [Nintendo 64 controller] for Nintendo Switch Online
+* [Nintendo 64 controller for Nintendo Switch Online]: https://www.nintendo.com/store/products/nintendo-64-controller/

 Note that this does **not** include controllers for the "Classic" consoles released by Nintendo.

 This driver also continues to support devices implemented by the original driver:

-* Nintendo Switch Joy-Cons (separately, together, or in a charging grip)
+* Nintendo Switch Joy-Cons (separately, [together](#combining-joy-con-devices), or in a charging grip)
 * Nintendo Switch Pro Controller